 Further data constraints like mandatory or type and value constraints should only be applied where required for data integrity reasons.

 The above example of using a

-lastModified Date property on for example “blog post” node, really does not mean that there is a need for a special nodetype.
+lastModified Date property on for example, “blog post” node, really does not mean that there is a need for a special node type.
 I would definitely use

-lastModified date in the form a of nodetype.
+lastModified date in the form of a node type.

-While it may be extremely easy to quickly put an existing relational model into a hierarchical model, one should put some thought in that process.
+While it may be easy to quickly put an existing relational model into a hierarchical model, one should put some thought in that process.

 The way a content repository is structured can impact performance as well.
-For best performance, the number of child nodes attached to individual nodes in a content repository should generally not exceed 1’000.
+For best performance, the number of child nodes attached to individual nodes in a content repository should not exceed 1’000.

 /content/myblog /content/myblog/posts /content/myblog/posts/what_i_learned_today /content/myblog/posts/iphone_shipping /content/myblog/comments/iphone_shipping/i_like_it_too /content/myblog/comments/iphone_shipping/i_like_it_too/i_hate_it

 I think one of the things that becomes apparent is that the structure of the content is understood based on the example without any further explanations.

 What may be unexpected initially is why I wouldn’t store the “comments” with the “post”, which is due to access control which I would like to be applied in a reasonably hierarchical way.